25 years of media art

-The Stedelijk Museum Schiedam is the first museum in the Netherlands to present a spectacular retrospective of the work of Geert Mul (1965).
-Over the past 25 years, this pioneer of media art has developed a unique and all-round oeuvre of interactive audiovisual and photographic installations.
-Especially for this exhibition, he has made a light installation with historical pictures of this town at the Museum’s plaza.
+The Dortmunder-U presents a spectacular retrospective of the work of Geert Mul (1965).
+Over the past 25 years, this pioneer of media art has developed a unique and all-around oeuvre of interactive audiovisual and photographic installations.

-The same way that a poet writes poetry with words, Mul uses images to create visual poetry.
-He borrows them from the Internet, for example, but to Mul they have no particular meaning in themselves.
+In the same way a poet writes poetry with words, Mul uses images to create visual poetry.
+He borrows them from the Internet, for example, but to Mul they have no particular meaning.
 It is only when a composition emerges that they come to life.
 This is what makes arrangement and rearrangement his major themes.
 But not just to him: everyone is constantly flooded with information and images.
 Consequently, his work evokes associations with recognizable themes and developments.

 The Library of Babel

-Geert Mul – Match Maker, 25 years of media art comprises several works including a large number of installations from the past 20 years.
+Geert Mul – Match Maker, 25 years of media art comprises several works including many installations from the past 20 years.
 For The Library of Babel (2003), Mul drew his inspiration from the story by Jorge Luis Borges of the same name, which made a profound impression on Mul when he was 18.
-It is remarkable that – as early as 1941 – the Argentine writer/poet painted a picture of a world that is rather similar to our current information era.
-Everything can be found on the Internet, but what is usable and reliable?
-In The Library of Babel visitors cause arrangement simply by walking on/in the work of art.
+It is remarkable that – as early as 1941 – the Argentine writer/poet painted a picture of a world similar to our current information era.
+Everything can be found online, but what is usable and reliable?
+In The Library of Babel, visitors cause arrangements simply by walking on/in the work of art.

-Media have focused on the Middle East for decades and this is reflected upon in Mul’s oeuvre.
-It is the case in Match_of_the_Day (2005), for example, for which the computer randomly selected images of TV stations that were found to be rather similar to its software.
-Current events have likewise found their way in the video performance Mawal For Syria, (Live in Beirut, 2015, in conjunction with Michel Banabila and Anas Maghrebi), which is part of the collection of the Stedelijk Museum Schiedam.
+Media have focused on the Middle East for decades, which is reflected in Mul’s oeuvre.
+It is the case in Match_of_the_Day (2005), for example, for which the computer randomly selected images of TV stations that were found to be similar to its software.
+Current events have likewise found their way to the video performance Mawal For Syria, (Live in Beirut, 2015, with Michel Banabila and Anas Maghrebi), which is now part of the collection of the Stedelijk Museum Schiedam

 Interdisciplinary and international